-Applications to the MA program are due by February 15 for fall admission!
+Priority deadline to apply to the MA program is March 15 for fall admission!

-- A letter of intent, including a brief statement of applicant's research and career goals and reasons for pursuing graduate study in anthropology at UAA.
+- Letter of intent: This should include a brief statement (1-2 pages) of your research interests, career goals, and reasons for pursuing graduate study in anthropology at UAA.

 Please contact Diane Hanson, Anthropology Graduate Program Coordinator, for further information.